yellowsubmarine1447/pwnme-crypto-writeups/my_betterzed/writeup.md

         xored = bytes(xor(chunk, ciphertext[pos-16:pos]))
         ciphertext += ecb_cipher.encrypt(xored)
 ```
-Specifically, note that AES CFB is used on the last in our plaintext, and the rest is encrypted with AES CBC.
-Both AES-CFB and AES-CBC perform AES encryption on 16-byte blocks of input, but do some in-between XORing, and in different orders (let `prev` be the previous ciphertext block, and the IV if we're on the first block):
+Specifically, note that AES CFB is used on the last $16$-byte chunk in our plaintext, and the rest is encrypted with AES-CBC.
+Both AES-CFB and AES-CBC perform AES encryption on 16-byte blocks of input, but do some in-between XORing, and in different orders (let `prev` be the IV if we're on the first block, and the previous ciphertext block otherwise):
 - AES-CFB calculates $\mathrm{enc}(\mathrm{prev})\oplus \mathrm{chunk}$
 - AES-CBC calculates $\mathrm{enc(prev\oplus \mathrm{chunk})}$

-Since our flag is $\le$ 16 bytes (how convenient!!!), the encrypted flag will just be $\mathrm{enc}(iv)\oplus\mathrm{flag}$.
-Thus, if we XOR all of this with $\mathrm{enc}(\mathrm{iv})$, we will get the flag.
+Since our flag is $\le$ 16 bytes (how convenient!!!), the encrypted flag will just be $\mathrm{enc}(\mathrm{iv})\oplus\mathrm{flag}$.
+Thus, if we XOR this encrypted flag with $\mathrm{enc}(\mathrm{iv})$, we will get the flag.

-We obtain this value by CBC-encrypting the IV we obtain from the JSON body after getting the encrypted flag with an IV of 16 NULL bytes on the server ($0\oplus \mathrm{iv} = \mathrm{iv}$).
-To force CBC-encryption, we can add 16 more dummy bytes into our input and get the first 16 bytes of the returned ciphertext.
+We can CBC-encrypt the IV (and thus basically ECB encrypt since the IV is exactly $16$ bytes) we obtain from the JSON body after getting the encrypted flag with an IV of 16 NULL bytes on the server ($0\oplus \mathrm{iv} = \mathrm{iv}$).
+To force CBC-encryption, we should add 16 more dummy bytes into our input and get the first 16 bytes of the returned ciphertext (which will correspond to the ECB-encrypted IV), and finally XOR it with our encrypted flag.